paintparty/rygb-js/readme.md

 `rygb` will work with almost any JS graphics library or framework whose constructors and/or color methods accept hex codes or css color strings.
 Most of them do.

-In some scenarios, it may be desirable to make us of an rgb(a) tuple, or even a packed integer.
-For example, the .int24() method works nicely for helping to defining a color in [three.js](https://threejs.org/docs/#api/en/math/Color), as recommended in their [docs](https://threejs.org/docs/#api/en/math/Color)
+In some scenarios, it may be desirable to make use of an rgb(a) tuple, or even a packed integer.
+For example, the .int24() method works nicely for [defining a color as recommended in three.js](https://threejs.org/docs/#api/en/math/Color):
 ```javascript
 import * as THREE from "three";
 import rygb from 'rygb';